RamosBros/learn-java/README.md

 git commit -m "message here"
 git log
 git pull
+git push
+git checkout -b "new branch name"
 ```

 ## Contributing
 Add whatever youd like!
 Lets try and keep work in separate branches and then push to master when we think its good!

+Add whatever needs updating here, whether its instructions on how to download Java onto machine
+or anything else you think you would need!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)